 Whether your dog has been sick, your veterinarian will likely admit them for observation and to administer activated charcoal.
 This is a substance that helps absorb any caffeine still in your dog’s guts and prevents it from getting into the bloodstream.
 Your dog may be given this by mouth every few hours.
 Please note that activated charcoal is not the same as charcoal, which can be harmful to your dog!

 Your veterinarian may also place your dog on a drip, as this helps your dog’s kidneys to do their job and excrete any remaining caffeine via their urine.
 Your veterinarian will likely want to take a few blood samples as well to check electrolytes and for any internal damage.

 My Dog Ate Coffee Grounds – Is There an Antidote?

 Sadly, there is no antidote for caffeine, so if your dog is showing symptoms, your veterinarian can only give medications to control the symptoms.
 These could include anti-seizure medication, tranquilizers, drugs to reduce blood pressure, and drugs to control fast heart rate or abnormal heart rhythms.

 Your dog will need to be treated until all the symptoms resolve, and the caffeine has gone from your dog’s system, which can take up to 72 hours.

 My Dog Ate Coffee Grounds- Could It Be Fatal?

 Sadly, yes, caffeine can be fatal to dogs.
-Thankfully, the average lethal dose of caffeine for dogs is fairly high.
+Thankfully, though, the average lethal dose of caffeine for dogs is fairly high.
 However, all dogs react differently and so a wide range of fatal doses have been reported.
 On top of this, smaller doses can still make your canine friend very unwell.
 It is possible for your dog to make a full recovery with prompt treatment.
 However, depending on the amount eaten, this is sadly not always the case.